 - You need a different barcode number for each unique product – and then you can sell thousands or millions of the same product with the same barcode number on it.

 - Colour and size variations or products each need a different barcode number.
 8

-- The best way to get a barcode onto your product is to incorporate the barcode image into the design of your product packaging.
+- The best way to get a barcode onto your product is to incorporate the barcode image into your product packaging design.
 9

 - Barcode numbers say NOTHING about the country of origin of the product or the company.
 10

 - Our barcodes can be scanned by ALL retailers WORLDWIDE.
-However a very small group of retailers have extra requirements that restrict barcodes.
+However, a tiny group of retailers have extra requirements that restrict barcodes.
 11

 - Our barcodes can be used in ALL countries, except possibly China.
 12